Eugene-Myong/cse15l-lab-reports/LabReport3.md

 science
 science
 ```
 Yeah, it's literally just a bunch of *science*s.
 This could be useful for counting all the instances of a single word, but there is most definitely a better and easier command to use for that than manually counting them all.
+Perhaps we'll see it late in the quarter, or we already have.

 Here's another use of it though, this time looking for "after" in **1468-6708-3-1.txt**:
 ```